 The models we propose in this work are extensions of the Transformer (Vaswani et al., 2017).
 The first approach introduces separate domain embeddings applied to each token-level embedding.
 The second is conceptually based on previous context-aware models (Voita et al., 2018; Stojanovski and Fraser, 2018; Miculicich et al., 2018; Zhang et al., 2018).
-Both models are capable of handling document-level context.
+Both models are capable of handling documentlevel context.
 We modify the training data so that all sentences have access to the previous sentences within the corresponding source document.
 Access to the document-level context is available at test time as well.
+Sentences are separated with a special <SEP> token from the next sentence.
 We train and evaluate our models with a 10 sentence context.
-Each sentence is separated with a special <SEP> token.